beanvalidation/beanvalidation.org/README.md

-# How to build beanvalidation.org
+b# How to build beanvalidation.org

 A bit of Git, a bit of Ruby and you will get your local beanvalidation.org served.